jmorvay/Frinx-docs/FRINX_ODL_Distribution/Carbon/FRINX_Features_User_Guide/uniconfig/architecture/architecture.md

 based on intended configuration.
 Each device and its configuration is represented as a node in the uniconfig topology and the configuration of this node is described by using OpenConfig YANG models.
-The Northbound API of UNM is RPC driven and provides functionality for commit with automatic rollback, manual rollback and synchronization of configuration from the network.
+The Northbound API of UNM is RPC driven and provides functionality for commit with automatic rollback and synchronization of configuration from the network.

 When a commit is called, the UNM creates a diff based on intended state from CONFIG DS and actual state from OPER DS.
 This Diff is used as the basis for device configuration.
 UNM prepares a network wide transaction which uses Unified mountpoints for communication with different types of devices.

 In the case where the configuration of one device fails, the UNM executes automatic rollback where the previous configuration is restored on all modified devices.

-Manual rollback enables simple reconfiguration of the entire network using one of the previous states saved in the UNM.

 Synchronization from the network reads configuration from devices and stores it as an actual state to the OPER DS.

+## Snapshot Manager
+The snapshot manager creates and deletes uniconfig snapshots of actual uniconfig topology.
+Multiple snapshots can be created in the system.

+Snapshots may be used for manual rollback.
+Manual rollback enables simple reconfiguration of the entire network using one of the previous states saved in snapshots.
+That means that uniconfig nodes in config datastore are replaced with uniconfig snapshot nodes.

 ## Dry-run Manager
 The dry-run manager provides functionality for mock configuration of CLI devices where CLI commands are sent to the CLI dry-run journal instead of the device.

 The dry-run manager uses Uniconfig Node Manager for getting the diff of the intended configuration and uses the CLI dry-run mounpoint for sending CLI commands to the dry-run journal.